legendofmiracles/minecraft-bte-aws-server/README.md

-# Terraform-deplay a minecraft server
+# McTerraform - A terraform'ed Minecraft server (with auto-destroy on inactivity)

 Deploy Minecraft server using terraform to AWS.

 Uses lambda functions to auto-destroy a Minecraft server instance after inactivity.
 S3 is used for Minecraft world backups and for storing terraform state.

-Lambda function sends notifications to a Discord channel.
+Future functionality:
+* add Discord bot for both starting and stopping the Minecraft instance

 ## Prerquisites
 * An AWS account with credentials for programmatic access
 * Download and install terraform
-* Python, and pip installed
+* For local development: python, and pip installed

-## Manual Configuration
+## Configuration
-### Local
+### Local Development
 * Install virtualenv: `sudo pip install virtualenv`

-. venv/bin/activate
+* Change into source directory `cd src`
+* Activate venv: `. venv/bin/activate`
-pip install -r requirements.txt
+* Install dependencies: `pip install -r requirements.txt`

 ### AWS
+* Create IAM credentials for programmatic access and add locally as named AWS credential
-* Create S3 bucket for terraform state
+* Create S3 bucket and DynamoDB table for terraform state
-* Create S3 bucket for minecraft backup
-* Create Elastic IP
 * Create EC2 key

-Enter corresponding values in `config/account.tfvars`.
+### Deployment Configuration
+* Modify `config/account.tfvars`.
-Copy [latest Minecraft server download URL](https://www.minecraft.net/en-us/download/server/) into `src/mc-server.sh`.
+* Copy [latest Minecraft server download URL](https://www.minecraft.net/en-us/download/server/) into `src/mc-server.sh`.

+### Deployment Initialisation
+* Init terraform: `terraform init` in `iac/mc-static`and `iac/mc-server`

-## Initial Install
+## Deployment
+### Static Resources (once)
-* `cd iac`
+* Change to static infrastructure setup: `cd iac/mc-static`
-* `terraform init`
+* Execute: `terraform apply -var-file=../../config/account.tfvars`
+* Creates: S3 bucket for mc world backup, Public IP, SNS topic plus attached Lambda for auto-destroy

+### Server Resources
+* Change to server infrastructure setup: `cd iac/mc-server`
-* `terraform apply -var-file=../config/account.tfvars`
+* Execute: `terraform apply -var-file=../../config/account.tfvars`
-* Sit back and enjoy the show

-## The man behind the curtain
+* Creates: Minecraft Server with attached Public IP

+## How it all works
 Beyond the allocation of AWs resources, the terraform script triggers modification of the ec2 instance.
-It installs the Minecraft server and adds crontab entries for syncing the minecraft directory to S3 and detecting idle state.
-Once idle state has been detected, it triggers the destruction of the ec2 instance via the afore mentioned lambda function.
+It installs the Minecraft server, downloads the S3 backed-up minecraft world to the local instance, and add's a crontab script for detecting idle state.
+Once idle state has been detected, it triggers a backup of the current minecraft world to S3, and triggering the destruction of the ec2 instance by sending an empty message on the SNS destroy topic.

-auto_shutoff.py - Runs on the minecraft server

-mine-build.py - This is used in a lambda function.
-It pulls terraform files and startup bash script from s3 and starts an ec2 instance.

-mine-destroy.py - Used in a lambda function to run terraform destroy and update the terraform state file in the s3 bucket

-minecraft.sh - start up script use for ec2 instance

-server.tf - terraform configuration file.
+Attached to the SNS Topic is a lambda function, which downloads and installs terraform locally within the lambda context and executes a 'terraform destroy' on the server resources.

+## Misc
-## Debugging
+### Debugging
 * Logging into ec2 instance: `ssh -i ~/.ssh/minecraft.pem ec2-user@<eip>`
 * Listing available screen sessions: `screen -ls`
 * Re-attaching to minecraft screen session: `screen -r minecraft`

-## Additional links
-* https://www.codingforentrepreneurs.com/blog/install-django-on-mac-or-linux - installing python on MacOS
-* https://jeremievallee.com/2017/03/26/aws-lambda-terraform.html - deploying AWs Lambda with terraform

-## Updating Minecraft
+### Updating Minecraft
 * Add new Minecraft version download URL in `src/mc-setup.sh`
 * Remove `eula.txt` file in root of minecraft backup S3 bucket
 * Re-apply terraform with `terraform apply -var-file=../config/account.tfvars`

+### Additional links
+* https://www.codingforentrepreneurs.com/blog/install-django-on-mac-or-linux - installing python on MacOS
+* https://jeremievallee.com/2017/03/26/aws-lambda-terraform.html - deploying AWs Lambda with terraform